Project

 ndn-autoconfig (daemon mode): non-deterministic timeouts for DNS resolution

-Added by Alex Afanasyev about 9 years ago.
-Updated almost 7 years ago.
+Added by Alex Afanasyev almost 10 years ago.
+Updated over 7 years ago.

 Status: